kora-projects/kora-docs/mkdocs/blog/en/kora-openapi-development.md

 ---

-## Compile-Time Types Turn Contract Changes into Build Failures
+## Compile-Time Types Turn Contract Changes into Build Failures { #compile-time-types }

 The most important benefit of Kora's approach is not reduced boilerplate.
 It is that contract changes become compiler-visible.